 - The air-conditioner is running longer hours…many people do not realise how much,

 - It is much more difficult for the air conditioner to ‘push” heat into higher temperature outside air.
-This lowers its efficiency.
+This lowers its efficiency, often dramatically.

 - Different solar panel energy production and different Feed-In-Tariffs

 - The use of monthly estimated meter readings between actual quarterly meter readings if you have an older style meter that requires a physical visit to read it.
 Estimates are largely based on the previous month’s usage.
 When a cool month follows a hot month in summer, or, if you are away from the house during the month, the cool month’s usage can often be over-estimated by the Regulatory specified process used by the Meter Reading companies.
 Any estimates will be ‘trued-up’ at the actual meter read which occurs approximately every three months.

 - The use of estimated readings is eliminated using Smart Meters that are read daily via telecommunications.